rowanterra/Data_Analysis/qiime2_amplicon/README.md

 (3) *Coming Soon Once A Paper Publishes* Example DNA Sequencing Output CSVs

-## These materials have been designed to be used within a MacOS Apple Silicon system
+### These materials have been designed to be used within a MacOS Apple Silicon system.